jkvetina/ADT/README.md

     - ✅ it can connect to Git/BB to create a release notes for you
     - ✅ it can also create a patch file __based on a feature/card__, it will lookup which files were committed under that name and create a patch based on that (and even for APEX components so you dont have to deploy the whole app)
     - ✅ it allows you to search Git/BB history for specific string
+    - ✅ you can use sequences to sort patches created on same day, it checks for clashes
-- ⭕️ it can also __deploy these patches__ to different environments (basically any database you can reach via direct connection on via a REST service)
+- ✅ it can also __deploy these patches__ to different environments (basically any database you can reach via direct connection on via a REST service)
-    - ⭕️ multiple schemas patching dependencies
+    - ✅ multiple schemas patching (so far you manually specify order with numeric prefix on each patch file)
+    - ✅ show progress, results and save output in customized log files
     - ⭕️ install script for test or local environments
     - ⭕️ remote REST app deployment
     - ⭕️ quick (dirty) export and import objects or APEX components/pages in between environment